Skip to main content

 Door and gasket problems.
 A torn gasket, a sagging door, or a closer that no longer pulls the door shut lets warm humid air pour in.
 That shows up as heavy frost near the door, sweating walls, and a unit that runs constantly to keep up.

-1. Check temperature and act on it.
-If the box is climbing past 10°F and rising, start moving the most valuable product to another freezer now.
-Do not wait for the repair to decide that.
+First: if the box is climbing past 10°F and still rising, start moving your most valuable product to another freezer now.
+Do not wait on the repair to make that call.

-4. Inspect the door.
+2. Door seal.
 Run your hand around the gasket for cold leaks.
-Watch whether the door self-closes and seals.
+Does the door pull shut and seal on its own?

 Cycling a failing system over and over to “keep it going” is how a fan-motor job becomes a compressor job.
-Catching it early is the cheaper path.
+Catching it early is almost always the cheaper path.

-Walk-in freezer down with product inside counts as an emergency, and we treat it that way.
-Call (925) 999-4095 or email [email protected].
-We carry common defrost parts, fan motors, and gaskets, and we give you a written estimate before ordering anything bigger.
+Walk-in freezer down with product inside is an emergency.
+Call (925) 999-4095 or email [email protected] and tell us it is down with product.
+We prioritize commercial refrigeration calls, aim for same or next-day arrival, and tell you straight if there is a delay so you can move product in time.
+We carry common defrost parts, fan motors, and gaskets on the truck, and you get a written estimate before we order anything bigger.
 The $75 diagnostic is credited to the repair when you book it.

 For deeper background, see our commercial refrigeration repair guide and our full commercial appliance repair overview.
 If your space is a walk-in cooler rather than a freezer, the walk-in cooler to mini-split conversion notes may help.
 You can also book commercial refrigeration service directly.